Transparency

 The degree of public interest in BCC at the time caused Business by The Book, a registered charity that provides independent reviews of Christian charities to help donors and others make their decisions, to a look at BCC’s Financial Report.
 The reviewer, Ted Sherwood submitted a list of questions to the Board.
 These, along with the fact the Board did not respond, were subsequently published on the Business by The Book website.

-Media reports indicate ACT Education Minister, Yvette Berry requested the involvement of the Federal Education Minister urging “the minister to ensure the Department of Education, Skills and Employment exercises its oversight of the school's compliance with governance and management obligations under federal laws.”
+The Association notes earlier media reports which indicate ACT Education Minister, Yvette Berry requested the involvement of the Federal Education Minister urging “the minister to ensure the Department of Education, Skills and Employment exercises its oversight of the school's compliance with governance and management obligations under federal laws.”
 Riot Act 7 Oct 2020.

 As a result of the Federal Ministers investigation, records held by the Administrative Appeals Tribunal (BCEL and Minster for Education and Youth [2021] AATA 4629 (25 November 2021) reveal BCEL was found not to be a fit and proper person as the Approved Authority for Brindabella Christian College (17 May 2021) and conditions were imposed requiring change in governance arrangements and improved financial management.